agilxpgeoffrey/supabase-coolify/README.md

 # Supabase Docker

-This is a minimal Docker Compose setup for self-hosting Supabase.
-Follow the steps [here](https://supabase.com/docs/guides/hosting/docker) to get started.
+This is a setup for Supabase on Coolify to get more control over the deployment.

+This will run on multiple servers and use an external postgres database.